microsoft/vscode-wiki/Runtime-debugging.md

 If you have an unsigned build of VSCode, then samply can be used to capture both JIT and native traces

 * Download the latest release of https://github.com/mstange/samply/releases
+* Run `xattr -c <path-to-samply-zip>` and extract it
-* Start from the command line with following `samply.exe record -s -o profile.json.gz --browsers -- <path>/Visual\ Studio\ Code.app/Contents/MacOS/Electron --js-flags="--perf-basic-prof --perf-prof-unwinding-info --interpreted-frames-native-stack"`
+* Start from the command line with following `samply.exe record -s -o profile.json.gz --browsers -- /Applications/Visual\ Studio\ Code.app/Contents/MacOS/Electron --js-flags="--perf-basic-prof --perf-prof-unwinding-info --interpreted-frames-native-stack" --no-sandbox`
 * Perform the steps for unresponsiveness or slow startups etc
 * Exit the application and the profile will be saved to `profile.json.gz`